The .New TLD

 Tangentially, those applicants who are successful in securing themselves a .new domain must put the domain to use within the first 100 days of being awarded a token.
 This is to prevent the purchasing and hoarding of domains for reselling by those with no intention of putting them to use themselves, so purchasing a .new domain and then waiting to put it into use in the longer term is not an option either.

-If you already have a token, register your .new domain and claim your free SSL certificate with Yay.com today.
+If you already have a token, perform your .new domain registration and claim your free SSL certificate with Yay.com today.
 You can learn all about the .new TLD at Google’s whats.new page, or submit your application for a token.

 1Google.
 2019.
 Google Registry .New.
 [Online].
 [Accessed 21 February 2020].
 Available from: https://whats.new/